Alson Streeter: Career

 In 1884, he served as the temporary chairman of the recently founded Anti-Monopoly Party.
-In the 1888 presidential election, he won the Union Labor Party's nomination by acclamation on the first ballot, with Charles E. Cunningham as his running mate.
+In the 1888 presidential election, he won the Union Labor Party's nomination by acclamation on the first ballot of the 1888 Union Labor National Convention, with Charles E. Cunningham selected as his running mate.
 Streeter and Cunningham finished fourth in a field of six in the election, garnering 149,115 votes or 1.31 percent of the nationwide total.

 Personal life

 He was married twice, to Deborah Boone Streeter and Susan Menold Streeter.
 Streeter had three sons and four daughters.

 On November 24, 1901, Streeter died at his home in New Windsor, Illinois from diabetes and was interred in New Windsor Cemetery in Mercer County, Illinois.